 —Leann

-Is there anything better in the morning than freshly toasted bagels slathered in cream cheese or melted butter?
-If you answered yes, then you must know that the correct answer is freshly toasted homemade bagels slathered in cream cheese or melted better.
+Is there anything better in the morning than freshly toasted bagels slathered in cream cheese?
+If you answered yes, then you must know that the correct answer is freshly toasted homemade bagels slathered in homemade cream cheese.
 Congrats, you win points.

 But how hard is it to make homemade bagels, really?